JoeyStanley/joeysvowels/README.md

       - `mouth_lite` is a subset of `mouth` and trims away most of the columns and only contains 10 tokens.

+  - `idahoans` contains formant measurements from 11 individuals from the state of Idaho in the US.
+This is great for testing normalization functions.

 ## Example

 You can access the datasets using `data()`.
 I’ll briefly visualize the